How To Take Off Acrylic Nails With Hot Water

 Wrap-Up

-It’s crucial to always proceed with caution and to care for your nails gently.
+It’s essential to always proceed with caution and treat your nails with gentle care.
 You may also visit a nail tech for extra help.

 If you’d like a visual tutorial of the best way to remove your acrylic nails at home, take a look at this one from Cutepolish on YouTube.